Skip to content

 With the rise of dropshipping, all these courses have flooded the market and our news feeds in the past year or two.

-It is just becoming a point where so many people are trying to set up this general store idea and sell everything, and a lot of these stores are selling the same products and ripping each other off and using the same branding and product descriptions, creating terrible store names.
+It is just becoming a point where so many people are trying to set up this general store idea and sell everything.
+Many of these stores are selling the same products, ripping each other off, using the same branding and product descriptions, and creating terrible store names.

 My Take on A general Store Shop

-I think this is a model you should avoid unless you have some unique strengths, such as the guys that founded wish.com, a huge dropshipping site; it’s a billion-dollar company.
+This is a model you should avoid unless you have unique strengths, such as the guys that founded wish.com, a huge dropshipping site; it’s a billion-dollar company.
 At this point, I think those guys had a huge strategic advantage.

 Types of shopify stores